baronkwan/phase-0/week-1/tracking-changes-reflection.md

 ### What are the best practices for commit messages?

-> The best practices for commit messages is
+> The best practices for commit messages are

 > 1. Capitalize first letter